harshilp24/RestvsSpread/draft.md

 Now, let say you want sum of ```1 to 7```, so you will not write ```sum(a,b,c,d,e,f,g)```, this can cause errors and its time consuming.
 This is when the Rest Parameter comes into play.

-With `rest parameters`, you can collect any number of arguments into an array and perform anything you want with them.
-So you can re-write the sum function like this:
+With `rest parameters`, you can put as many arguments as you want into an array and do anything you want with them.
+As a result, you can rewrite the sum function as follows:
   ```js
   //using rest param
 function  sum(...values) {